-Constructed when Park Avenue was changing from an exclusive residential thoroughfare to a prestigious business address, the Seagram Building embodies the quest of a successful corporation to establish further its public image through architectural patronage.
+Constructed when Park Avenue was changing from an exclusive residential thoroughfare to a prestigious business address, the Seagram Building embodies a successful corporation’s quest to establish its public image through architectural patronage further.

 Like virtually all large buildings of the time, it was built in a steel frame, from which non-structural glass walls were hung.
 Mies would have preferred the steel frame to be visible; however, American building codes required that all structural steel needed to be covered in a fireproof material because improperly protected steel columns or beams may soften and fail in confined fires.
 Concrete hid the building’s structure – which Mies wanted to avoid – so the architect used non-structural bronze-toned I-beams to suggest structure instead.
 The beams are visible from the outside of the building and run vertically, like mullions, surrounding the large glass windows.
-Using an interior reinforced concrete shell to support a larger non-structural edifice has since become commonplace.
+Using an interior reinforced concrete shell to support a larger non-structural tower has since become commonplace.
 As designed, the building used 1,500 tons of bronze in its construction.

 Another interesting feature of the Seagram Building is the window blinds.
 Mies wanted the building to have a uniform appearance.
 One aspect Mies disliked about facades was the disordered irregularity when window blinds are drawn.
 Inevitably, people using different windows will draw blinds to different heights, making the building appear disorganized.
 Mies specified window blinds that only operated in three positions – fully open, halfway open/closed, or fully closed to reduce this disproportionate appearance.

 The structure combines a steel moment frame and a reinforced concrete core for lateral stiffness.
 The concrete core shear walls extend to the 17th floor, and diagonal core bracing (shear trusses) extends to the 29th floor.